Scaremongers obscure limitations of Swiss "fat cat" pay vote

 Economiesuisse has cancelled the film’s release, worried it could alienate voters ahead of a March 3 referendum asking the Swiss whether shareholders in public companies should have a binding vote on pay.
 Economiesuisse wants non-binding votes.

-Polls show 64 percent of Swiss plan to vote in favour of a binding vote, angry at lavish bonuses and a high-risk banking culture than nearly felled Swiss stalwart UBS.
+Polls show 64 percent of Swiss plan to vote in favor of a binding vote, angry at lavish bonuses and a high-risk banking culture than nearly felled Swiss stalwart UBS UBSN.VX.

 Economiesuisse says pay curbs could push Swiss companies to move business abroad, cut jobs and hurt smaller firms which supply larger listed groups.